TheCrinjeMasterJ/AmongUsRigv1.0/README.md

 # *IMPORTANT*! ⚠

-* The rig only works with Blender™.
+* The rig only works with Blender™ 2.8+.
+We are currently still working to support the 2.7x versions at the moment.

 * **THE EXAMPLE SCENE REQUIRES YOU TO HAVE THE FREE TEXTFX ADDON(https://codeofart.com/text-fx/).
 I AM NOT AFFILIATED WITH THE CREATOR OF THE ADDON IN ANYWAY.**